Skip to content

 What happens to our hormones in perimenopause?

-Before we talk hormones, what is perimenopause?
+Before we talk about hormones, what is perimenopause?

-What hormones change during perimenopause and how?
+Which hormones change during perimenopause and how?

 Progesterone: the first to decline